Peru Country Commercial Guide

 Methods of Payment

-Peruvian importers mostly use irrevocable letters of credit issued by a Peruvian commercial bank.
-This type of payment is common in several industries.
-Large Peruvian banks have divisions that advise their clients about international payments and collections.
+Peruvian importers mainly utilize irrevocable letters of credit issued by a Peruvian commercial bank.
+This method of payment is common in several industries, and the Peruvian banks are generally able to advise their clients regarding international payments and collections.
+For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

 Banking System